pawel-akonom/bmax-y11-plus/README.md

-# bmax-y11-plus
+# Fedora on Bmax-y11-plus
-Linux scripts and config files for Bmax Y11 Plus
+Linux scripts and config files for Fedora Linux on Bmax Y11 Plus